TiagooGomess/PLOG_PROJ1_2021/README.md

 ### Bots Moves

-When bots are at play their plays obviosly depend on their difficulty. so we have choose_move that leads receives the mode and behaves accordingly.
+When bots are at play their plays obviously depend on their difficulty. so we have choose_move that leads receives the mode and behaves accordingly.
 The Easy bot, gets all the valid moves available with the valid_moves predicate and simply chooses one at random.
 The Hard bot after getting all the valid moves, scores all of them, and chooses the one that gives him the bigger score increase (greedy).
-And finally the Dumb bot makes the same process but reverses the scored moves so he chooses the one that gives him the smallest ammount of points possible.
+And finally the Dumb bot makes the same process but reverses the scored moves so he chooses the one that gives him the smallest amount of points possible.

 ## Conclusion